w3c/i18n-discuss/explainers/string-meta-explainer.md

 Strings containing natural language text are a common type of data on the Web.
 When strings are passed through data formats such as JSON and then inserted into a customer’s display, metadata associated with the strings is lost unless the sender has some way to provide it.
 Introspection of strings to restore or detect language and base direction is difficult to accomplish.

+### Why is language information needed?
+What can go wrong?

+### Why is base direction needed?
+What can go wrong?

+When data is sent to a user-agent and then inserted into the display, the base text direction of the data is needed to help the Unicode Bidirectional Algorithm (UBA) lay out the text correctly.
+When the base direction is not set and the wrong direction is used, the results can be difficult to read.

+A related problem are "spillover effects".
+When a text fragment is inserted into a larger string, the resulting text can interact in unexpected ways.
+For example, consider the pattern string:

+> السعر  # + # الشحن

+This means roughly "Price x + y in shipping".
+When we insert the item price and shipping charge, though, we get a spillover effect:

+> السعر 1,234.56 AED + 12.99 AED الشحن

+An example in English would be a string like:

+> {restaurantName} - {numReviews} reviews

+If the restaurant's name is "פיצה סגולה" (roughly "Purple Pizza" in Hebrew) and it has 4 reviews, the rendered string can look like this:

+> פיצה סגולה - 4 reviews

+Overcoming spillover effects requires that data values inserted into the page be "bidi isolated" from the surrounding text, which, in turn, works best when the base direction is set correctly.

-### Why did ‘base direction’ get added to I18N’s ask?
+### Why did "base direction" get added to I18N’s ask?
 Why didn’t you ask for it historically?

 Language metadata is more widespread in part because I18N has been more consistent in asking for language metadata (going back decades).
 However, the ability to associate a language tag with a specific string is not generally present in most data formats.

-Base direction metadata has gained in importance in part due to the work to define “bidi isolation” in Unicode and HTML.
+Base direction metadata has gained in importance in part due to the work to define "bidi isolation" in Unicode and HTML.
 A common use for string data is to insert the values received into the textual content of a user interface or Web page.
 With bidi isolation, "spillover effects" can be avoided—but these depend in general on setting the base direction of a span of content (where previously setting the base direction did little to correct the display).
 The I18N WG should have been asking for base direction metadata just as much as we asked for language metadata historically, but it was the introduction of isolation that made this more critical to us.

 ### What is I18N asking Spec writers for?